netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

               number: 80
 ```

-The Citrix ingress controller uses the following rules to match the Ingresses.
+The Netscaler ingress controller uses the following rules to match the Ingresses.

-- If the Citrix ingress controller is started without specifying the `--ingress-classes` argument:
+- If the Netscaler ingress controller is started without specifying the `--ingress-classes` argument:

     - If the Kubernetes version is lesser than 1.19 (IngressClass V1 resource is supported)